 Selected topics for qualified students.

 Credits: 1 to 6; maximum 6 credits.
 Prereq: must be admitted to the college's honors program.

 A special project course restricted to students in the honors program.
 Students will complete a project on a selected topic, issue, or problem in research, teaching or extension.
 The project will be reviewed by at least two faculty chosen by the honors coordinator.
 May be repeated for up to six credits.

 Credits: 1 to 3; can be repeated with change in content up to 6 credits.

-Credits: 1 to 3; Prereq: prior arrangement with adviser, and department and dean permissions.
+Credits: 1 to 3; Prereq: prior arrangement with adviser, permission of department and dean.